• Skip to primary navigation

 • Discard the cooking water as it is very bitter and not palatable.

-Saute The Remaining Ingredients
+Sauté The Sausage With the Remaining Ingredients

 • Once the onion starts to turn translucent, you can add the cooked fiddleheads to the pan.